AD Arganda CF: History

 Soon after, in 1982–83, was again achieved promotion to Third División, in which the club endured two seasons in the category.
 In 1983–84 the club argandeño that ended in what is to date his best season in the category, finishing in 14th place.

 Preferential The return in 1985, a period of decline for the Arganda and with it a journey to the regional level until the 1987–88 season, in which the Club disappears because of the many debts that accumulated.
 After his disappearance, was formed UD Arganda, which brought together the local neighborhood teams.

 This situation lasted until the 1991–92 season, the year that chairman Maximiliano Lopez takes over and manages, after City Council separated, that regains its original name Arganda, AD Arganda.
 A year later, in 1992–93, the Arganda returns to the preference category, which at different times managed to be among the top of the table and even stay at the gates of the rise, as happened in the 2005–06 season.
 Finally, it was the 2008–09 campaign in which the Arganda won the Third Division after he returned to consummate their league championship in Villarejo de Salvanés.
 For the first time since Maxi López became chairman, the team again reached the Third División.

 2009–10 AD Arganda's squad, the return to Third División.

 In 2009, the Estadio Municipal de Arganda entered into a process of remodeling, so the AD Arganda had to play their games both at the Polideportivo de La Poveda as the new City of Football.
 The institution managed to put together a good set in the year of his return, 24 years later, but the economic problems that arose in the mid-campaign staff made the coach Paco Lobato and several players who came with him, leaving the club when the team marched in the comfort zone of the table.

 In early season, it is usual every year the traditional dispute Trofeo Virgen de la Soledad, which takes place during the festivities of the town.

 One of the most memorable players and representing the history of the club is Jorge Gil Montero, who spent ten seasons at the club between 1970 and 1980, coinciding with that golden decade of Arganda.
-Other major players in the club have been Agustín Pérez, who was twelve seasons with the Arganda and Manolito, which will be ten.
-They have rejected offers from clubs of a higher grade to stay in the team of their land.
-Finally, we also include striker Poli, Jose Manuel Mendez, the winger Antonio Azcona and goalkeeper Jesús Lamela.